-The Company is well prepared to not only retain and further improve on the long drain oil trend set by it for over a decade in the commercial vehicle and motorcycle segments but also to adopt the new global products by optimising the formulations suiting to local engines and operating conditions based on local raw materials to ensure improved fuel economy while protecting the durability of engines/equipment to reduce the carbon footprint.
+The Company continues to set trend by introducing advanced specification lubricant for commercial vehicles, passenger cars, motorcycles and scooters.
+It adopts the new global products by optimising the formulations suiting to local engines and operating conditions based on local raw materials to ensure improved fuel economy while protecting the durability of engines/equipment to reduce the carbon footprint.

 9. Subsidiaries/Joint Venture/Associates:

 The Company does not have any subsidiary/Joint Venture/ Associates as on March 31, 2019.